haidee09/DrivingApp-docs/doc/adminManual/checks.md

 $ docker logs drivingapp-docker_notifications_1
 ```

-The following image shows the POST request to the endpoint /notify, indicated by red arrows.
-The response returned by Notifications Service to this request is `status: 201`, which means that the connection between the Orion Context Broker and Notifications Service was done correctly.
+The following image shows the POST request to the endpoint `/notify` of Notifications Service, indicated with red arrows.
+Notifications Service returns to this request `status: 201`, which means the connection between the Orion Context Broker and Notifications Service was done correctly.

 ![Docker Logs Notificatiosn Service](./img/manualReview2.png)

-***NOTA***: The name of the QuantumLeap and Notifications Service containers can change, this depends on several factors such as: the name of the folder or the number of times the containers are run with docker compose.
+***NOTA***: The name of the QuantumLeap and Notifications Service containers can change, this depends on several factors such as: the name of the folder or the number of times the containers are running with docker compose.

 To verify the name of the docker containers use the command: